mandar196/Employee_Attrition-HR-Analytics/README.md

 * salary (Relative level of salary)

 ## Approach
 We perform turnover analysis project by using Python’s Scikit-Learn library.
-We use Logistic Regression, Random Forest, and Support Vector Machine as classifier for employee attrition and measure the accuracy of models that are built.
+I have used Decision Tree, Gradient Boosting Regressor for calculating Accuracy.

+If you like this repo, please don't forget to give a ⭐.